Enlarged tonsils or adenoids can make the airways narrower.

 Severe, long-term sleep apnea due to enlarged palatine tonsils can affect a child’s physical development and increase the risk of cardiovascular disease (heart and blood vessel problems).

 The consequences of enlarged adenoids or tonsils will mainly depend on how narrow the child's airways have become, whether they have breathing pauses during sleep, and how long they have had these problems.
-Sometimes the symptoms go away again after a while.
+Sometimes the symptoms go away on their own again after a while.

 Sleep apnea is more likely to lead to other medical problems than snoring is.
 But snoring loudly and regularly breathing through your mouth can have consequences too.
 Snoring quietly every now and then – for instance, due to a cold – is harmless, though.